 Moody Chapel is dedicated on the west end of the Washington Street campus.
 The 9,000-square-foot facility hosts worship services, Bible studies and other activities for Mission residents.

 The Mission agrees to sell the Men’s Home at 410 W. Central Blvd. to the Orlando Magic, pending the location of a site and construction of a new Men’s Home.

 Family Life Center undergoes $147,500 renovation to create a space designed specifically to meet the unique emotional, academic, and spiritual needs of homeless children.

-Plans are announced for renovation of the former Parkwood Inn, at 3300 W. Colonial Drive, into a XXX-square-foot Men’s Home that will feature 200 beds, as well as a new chapel and a dining hall.
+Plans are announced for the renovation of the former Parkwood Inn, at 3300 W. Colonial Drive, into a Men’s Home that will feature approximately 200 beds as well as a new chapel and a dining hall.